 Gulikit KK3 Max is great on paper, it’s very budget-friendly, but quality assurance is hit and miss.

-Flydigi Apex 4 is also a great choice, it’s not as cheap, but features lots of interesting options.
+Flydigi Apex 4 or Apex 5 is also a great choice, it’s not as cheap, but features lots of interesting options.
+There’s also cheaper Vader 4 Pro which is extremely popular, but it’s got a little bit less features than Apex series.

 Flydigi Apex 4 vs Xbox Elite Series 2 Core